 After the pump diode temperatures have stabilized, it is recommended to check their output power at the current suggested in the CoC.
 Do not plug in pump diodes to FFC-CM system until you are satisfied that the output power of the diodes will not harm the system at their setpoint current.
-If satisfied that the output power of the pump diodes is safe, ensure that the pump fiber ends are clean using a fiber cleaner, then connect the oscillator pump and amplifier pump(s) on the Pump Diode Board to the FFC-CM as shown in figure 12.
+If satisfied that the output power of the pump diodes is safe, ensure that the pump fiber ends are clean using a fiber cleaner, then connect the OSC Out (Pump 1) and any EDFA Amplifiers (Pumps 2 and 3) on the Pump Diode Board to the FFC-CM as shown in figure 12.
 If you're using the 1556nm system, there will only be one amplifier pump diode.
 If you're using the 778nm system, there will be two amplifier pump diodes.
 Step 3: Power and Connect CW Laser It is essential that the FFC-CM be locked to an external reference, which should now be powered on and connected to the FFC-CM as shown in figure 12.
 Follow the start-up procedure for your given CW reference laser.